seatable/seatable-scripts/manual/plugins/common.md

 Arguments

-* linkId: link The link_id value corresponding to the column
+* linkId: the link_id value corresponding to the column
-* tableId: The id value of the current table
+* tableId: the id value of the current table
-* otherTableId: The id value of the associated table
+* otherTableId: the id value of the linked table
-* rowId: The id value of the row in the current table
+* rowId: the id value of the row in the current table

 Example